Configure SCIM

 - SCIM requires Single Sign-On (SSO) to be configured first.

-- SCIM is only supported for Okta and Microsoft Entra ID at the moment.
+- SCIM is supported for Okta and Microsoft Entra ID.

 SCIM Features